MSM Academic Conference - Private Sector Development in Emerging Economies

 On 1 December 2021, MSM will organize an Academic Conference, where we intend to bring together people and experiences to share knowledge on private sector development in emerging economies.

-- Triple helix constructs for local development
+- Triple helix constructs for local development and industrial development

 - Value chain development for countries in transition